 Follow these steps to clean up the IMC CloudFormation stack deployment:

-Navigate to the CloudFormation console and delete the base stack (not the stack named ""), in order to clean up the account as much as The steps required to delete a stack are:
+Navigate to the CloudFormation console and delete the base stack (not the stack named "NESTED"), in order to clean up the account as much as possible.
+Most of the resources will be deleted, but the stack deletion will fail due to non-empty S3 buckets and potentially a deployed Greengrass group (for all Virtual options by default, and for all Physical deployments that have been completed on a piece of hardware.
+The steps required to delete a stack are:

 Empty the S3 buckets:

+Navigate to the S3 service in the AWS Console.

+In the search bar, enter your stack name.

+For each bucket that is associated with the stack (naming convention: [name_of_stack]-[bucket_identifier]-unique hash), select the bucket, and click “Empty” under the search bar.

+Here are the following “bucket identifiers” that exist for each deployment:

+amcincomingresource

+amcoutputresource

+devicesbucketresource

+imcs3bucket

+lambdazipsbucket

-Force a reset of the Greenrass group:
+Force a reset of the GreenGrass group:

+Navigate to the GreenGrass console

+Select the GreenGrass group with the “Name for the Edge device” parameter name provided to the stack

+Under “Actions”, select “Reset Deployments”

+Check the box that asks if you want to force the reset

+Click “Reset Deployment”

 Navigate back to the CloudFormation console and once again delete the base stack.

-There is a master and nested stack. you must delete the master stack
+There is a master and nested stack. you must delete the master stack (the one that does not have “NESTED” in a gray box associated with it.

-Other resources to clean up after stack deletion (if desired): SiteWise Portal, SiteWise Gateway, SiteWise Models and Assets, QuickSight dataset.
+Other resources to clean up after stack deletion (if desired, for cleanliness): SiteWise Portal, SiteWise Gateway, SiteWise Models and Assets, QuickSight dataset.

 FAQs